14 Beautiful Beaches in El Salvador Worth Visiting

 Punta Roca

-Punta Roca is El Salvador’s most famous wave and one of the most respected right-hand point breaks in all of Central America.
+Punta Roca is one of El Salvador’s most famous surfing spots and is considered one of the best right-hand point breaks in all of Central America.

 Playa El Cuco